PranjalKumar09/Servlet-JSP-JDBC/Java-Core/07-exceptions.md

 #### 1. **Unchecked Exceptions**
    - These are exceptions that Java does not require you to handle.
-   - They include `RuntimeException` and all of its subclasses, such as `ArithmeticException` and `NullPointerException`.
+   - They `RuntimeException` and all of its subclasses, + 'Error' and its childcases
    - The program will compile and run even if they are not explicitly handled.

 #### 2. **Checked Exceptions**